Activating your License

 Still getting the “Required Encryption Keys are Missing” error message?

-If you're still getting the required encryption keys are missing error, after adding the DAAN_LICENSE_ENC_KEY constant to the wp-config.php file, then this usually means that your server has implemented increased security by storing the wp-config.php file one directory higher.
+If you’re still getting the required encryption keys are missing error, after adding the DAAN_LICENSE_ENC_KEY constant to the wp-config.php file, then something odd is going on.
+Please contact me and provide as much context as you can.

 Encryption Key has Changed